A Ginger Bug 101: What is a ginger bug anyways? Learn the uses, benefits, recipe, as well as how to make, care for and feed your own ginger bug.

-Here’s a few tips: I dutifully followed many of the recipes online for ginger bug on my first go.
-I found that it just didn’t work.
+AFTER dutifully following many of the recipes online for ginger bug on my first go, I found that it just didn’t work.
 I also found it kind of annoying to have to grate the ginger, and do it daily.
-So I slightly modified the recipe.
-The other thing I found, by accident, was that peeling the ginger root wasn’t necessary – I rinsed and wiped, but other than that, leave the peel intact.
-Mince – it’s faster, it’s easier and it’s less mess.
-Mince the whole root and store it in an air tight container in the fridge.
+So I modified the recipe.

-Also, worth noting, my countertops are granite – so they run a bit on the cool to the touch side, and I feel that this is the reason I didn’t get really good bubbly, yeasty, reactions until day 7/8.
-If it’s not happening in the time frame that everyone else says it would, give it a couple more days before you give up!
+MY countertops are granite – and they run a bit on the cool side, and I feel that this is the reason I didn’t get really good bubbly, yeasty, reactions until day 7/8.
+If you’re not seeing bubbles in the first few days, don’t give up!
+You’ve just got a cool kitchen!

-Once you strain off the probiotic liquid from your ginger bug, you can allow the “mother” to rest in the fridge, remembering to feed it once a week – 2 tbsp sugar and 2 tbsp ginger root!
+ALLOW the “mother” to rest in the fridge after you strain off some of the liquid, remembering to feed it once a week – 2 tbsp sugar and 2 tbsp ginger root!

 - 2 tbsp sugar + more